Winterfest: Gatlinburg, Tennessee

 A festival in Gatlinburg, Tennessee, this Winterfest takes place from Friday, February 18 - Sunday, February 20.
 Unlike the other Winterfests, this one is mainly based around Christian fundamentals, as several churches come to the city and have three 2 1/2 – 3 hour worship sessions on Friday night, Saturday afternoon, and Sunday morning.
 Usually, entertainment such as magicians or comedians will be brought in; besides the gatherings, visitors have periods of time for relaxation and recreation when they may go to places such as restaurants, arcades, and other fun activities.

 Newaygo, Michigan

 The annual Winterfest in Newaygo, is a backyard wrestling event started in 2002 as an annual major event put on by the Newaygo Wrestling Organization (nWo).
 Since its 2002 inception, the nWo has put on five more events, with the most recent in January 2011.

 Coventry, Rhode Island

 The annual Winterfest in Coventry, Rhode Island, is a bacchanalian celebration of the oppressive cold of New England winters.
 It is intended to bring the arrival of spring through drink and food.
+Established in 2012.